-NSI CS Message (abbreviation) SM Synch. /Asynch.
-Short Description reserve (rsv.rq) RSM Asynch The reserve message allows an RA to send a request to reserve network resources to build a Connection between two STP's. reserveCommit (rsvcommit.rq) RSM Asynch The reserveCommit message allows an RA to request the PA commit a previously allocated Connection reservation or modify an existing Connection reservation.
-The combination of the reserve and reserveCommit are used as a two stage commit mechanism. reserveAbort (rsvabort.rq) RSM Asynch The reserveAbort message allows an RA to request the PA to abort a previously requested Connection that was made using the reserve message. provision (prov.rq) PSM Asynch The provision message allows an RA to request the PA to transition a previously requested Connection into the Provisioned state.
-A Connection in Provisioned state will activate associated data plane resources during the scheduled reservation time. release (release.rq) PSM Asynch The release message allows an RA to request the PA to transition a previously provisioned Connection into Released state.
+NSI CS Message SM Synch.
+Short Description (abbreviation) /Asynch. reserve RSM Asynch The reserve message allows an RA to send a request to reserve (rsv.rq) network resources to build a Connection between two STP's. reserveCommit RSM Asynch The reserveCommit message allows an RA to request the PA commit (rsvcommit.rq) a previously allocated Connection reservation or modify an existing Connection reservation.
+The combination of the reserve and reserveCommit are used as a two stage commit mechanism. reserveAbort RSM Asynch The reserveAbort message allows an RA to request the PA to abort a (rsvabort.rq) previously requested Connection that was made using the reserve message. provision PSM Asynch The provision message allows an RA to request the PA to transition a (prov.rq) previously requested Connection into the Provisioned state.
+A Connection in Provisioned state will activate associated data plane resources during the scheduled reservation time. release PSM Asynch The release message allows an RA to request the PA to transition a (release.rq) previously provisioned Connection into Released state.
 A Connection in a Released state will deactivate the associated resources in the data plane.
-The reservation is not affected. terminate (term.rq) LSM Asynch The terminate message allows an RA to request the PA to transition a previously requested Connection into Terminated state.
-A Connection in Terminated state will release associated resources and allow the PA to clean up the RSM, PSM and all related data structures. querySummary Query Asynch The querySummary message provides a mechanism for an RA to query the PA for a set of Connection instances between the RA-PA pair.
-This message can also be used as a Connection status polling mechanism. queryRecursive () Query Asynch The queryRecursive message provides a mechanism for an RA to query the PA for a set of Connection Service reservation instances.
+The reservation is not affected. terminate LSM Asynch The terminate message allows an RA to request the PA to transition a (term.rq) previously requested Connection into Terminated state.
+A Connection in Terminated state will release associated resources and allow the PA 0.0 A to clean up the RSM, PSM and all related data structures. querySummary Query Asynch The query Summary message provides a mechanism for an RA to 0 query the PA for a set of Connection Instances.
+This message can - also be used as a Connection status politing mechanism. queryRecursive Query Asynch The queryRecursive message provides a mechanism for an RA to query the PA for a set of Connection Service reservation instances.

 The query returns a detailed list of reservation information collected by recursively traversing the reservation tree. querySummarySync () Query Synch The querySummarySync message is sent from an RA to a PA.
-Unlike the querySummary operation, the querySummarySync is synchronous and will block further message processing until the results of the query operation have been collected. queryNotification Query Asynch The queryNotification message is sent from an RA to a PA to retrieve a list of notification messages against an existing reservation residing on the PA.
-The returned results will be a list of notifications for the specified connectionId. queryNotificationSync () Query Synch The queryNotificationSync message is sent from an RA to a PA to retrieve a list of notification messages associated with a connectionId on the PA.
+Unlike the querySummary operation, the querySummarySync is synchronous and will block further message processing until the results of the query operation have been collected. queryNotification () Query Asynch The queryNotification message is sent from an RA to a PA to retrieve a list of notification messages against an existing reservation residing on the PA.
+The returned results will be a list of notifications for the specified connectionId . queryNotificationSync () Query Synch The queryNotificationSync message is sent from an RA to a PA to retrieve a list of notification messages associated with a connectionId on the PA.
 Unlike the queryNotification operation, the queryNotificationSync is synchronous and will block until the results of the query operation have been collected. queryResult () Query Asynch The queryResult message is sent from an RA to a PA to retrieve a list of operation result messages against an existing reservation residing on the PA.
-A list of operation results will be returned for the specified connectionId. queryResultSync () Query Synch The queryResultSync message is sent from an RA to a PA to retrieve a list of operation result messages associated with a connectionId on the PA.
+A list of operation results will be returned for the specified connectionId . queryResultSync () Query Synch The queryResultSync message is sent from an RA to a PA to retrieve a list of operation result messages associated with a connectionId on the PA.
 Unlike the queryResult operation, the queryResultSync is synchronous and will block until the results of the query operation have been collected.